 In Cape Town, if you're transporting children for a fee or reward, you will need an operating licence from the Western Cape government and a Professional Driving Permit.
 That’s not a lift-club problem, but it does also apply if the club ever carries more than 12 passengers.
 This may be unlikely in your case, but it's worth bearing in mind.

 Each driver will need to inform their vehicle insurers that they are providing lifts for other parents’ children, as it may have implications for their cover.
 Members should also provide written permission for their children to be lifted, in a document that names all the drivers involved.
-This group ‘contract’ should also list all the kids’ emergency contact numbers, which should be archived or starred in the WhatsApp group.
+This group's ‘contract’ should also list all the kids’ emergency contact numbers, which should be archived or starred in the WhatsApp group.

 Legalities aside, every lift club driver should ensure their car is roadworthy and safe.